guardian/jai_2022_sandbox/dev_notebooks/1_sample_gu_paragraphs /code/README.md

 3_gu_paragraph_sample.ipynb - Downsample paragraphs to use in the creation of the final dataset to train/

-All datasets imported and exported by these notebooks should be stored under /1_sample_gu_paragraphs/assets/
+All datasets imported by these notebooks should be stored under /1_sample_gu_paragraphs/assets/